4awpawz/snitch/README.md

 ⚠️ This project was formerly named _ghif_ but as of v2 has diverged significantly enough from that codebase to warrant rebranding while maintaining all its previous git history.

+## What's New

+Snitch v3.1.0 supports filtering issues by label, by assignee and by milestone, giving you even greater control over how you tailor your reports.
+See [Options](#options) below for details.

 ## Installation

 ⚠️ Snitch requires [GitHub CLI ](https://cli.github.com) and [Node.js](https://nodejs.org/en).